greg-py/Chapters/README.md

 - **Ranked Choice Voting**: Vote for preferred books using a ranked choice system
 - **Book Club Status**: Check the current status and phase of the book club
 - **Cycle History**: View past book club cycles with statistics and winning books
+- **Anonymous Suggestions**: Book suggestions are displayed anonymously to prevent bias in voting

 ## Getting Started